jaredvgraham/MusicVid/FACEBOOK_PIXEL_SETUP.md

 1. Install the [Facebook Pixel Helper](https://chrome.google.com/webstore/detail/facebook-pixel-helper/fdgfkebogiimcoedmjlckhdkpoggiemg) Chrome extension
 2. Install the [TikTok Pixel Helper](https://chrome.google.com/webstore/detail/tiktok-pixel-helper/ebjbfgdfnjofbpdgjpkgkkkhkjoaopmh) Chrome extension
-3. Visit your pricing page and click on a plan
+3. **Test CompleteRegistration**: Sign up for a new account and verify you reach the welcome page
-4. Check both Pixel Helpers to see if events are firing
+4. Check both Pixel Helpers to see if the CompleteRegistration event is firing
+5. Visit your pricing page and click on a plan to test InitiateCheckout
-5. Complete a test purchase to verify server-side events
+6. Complete a test purchase to verify server-side events

 ## 7. Setting Up Conversion Tracking